Physics-50/Module-1/docs/week1.md

 ------------------------------

-You may find yourself in a situation where it isn't as clear what is acceptable as the examples we provided.
+You may find yourself in a situation where it isn't as clear what is acceptable.
 When in doubt please ask.
 Both the class Piazza discussion board and office hours are great ways to reach out with questions!

 ## Background Reading